Kulturtolk

 Reverse Culture Shock – Coming Your Way

-Filed under: Blog — Tags: , , , , — admin @ 2:57 pm
+Filed under: Blog — Tags: , , , , — kulturtolkNOadmin @ 2:57 pm

 I’ve become more and more interested in and concerned about the effects of reverse culture shock.
 I myself have gone through it countless times, most significantly when I moved “home” to the US to go to college.
 Not only did I leave my beloved Thailand, home for 5 years and all of high school, but I also said goodbye to my parents who moved to Nigeria for the next five years.
 I lost everything in that moment, but I eventually worked things out, as I always did.
 Now with social media I am seeing more and more blogs, websites and articles on repatriation.
 They say that repatriation is the hardest part of expatriation, and from the looks of it, it’s certainly something we need to pay attention to, as expats and professionals; whether in multinational HR departments or as providers of services to expats.
 Here are a few examples of mentions I have recently come across.
 There is no reason why so many deal with the US and Asia, it just turned out that way.